 That said, here is the email* I plan on setting up as my auto-responder, starting May 14th:

 Thanks so much for your email.
-I am currently on maternity leave until July 16, 2018.
-We are so excited to welcome a baby into our family this May!
+I am currently on maternity leave until the end of July, 2018.
+We are so excited to welcome a baby into our family this summer!

 If you are a current or potential client, you are very important to me!
 You will hear from me as soon as possible.
 If you are inquiring about save the dates, wedding invitations, or calligraphy, I am still accepting bookings during this time and I forward to connecting with you.
 I will not begin work until after I return from my leave in July, but am happy to begin the custom process with you as your deadlines allow.